Pregnancy and hormonal issues can reveal potential for heart disease risks decades before they appear.

 Despite these risks, many women aren’t receiving the information and health assessments they need to understand and lower their risk of heart attack, stroke, and other cardiovascular events.

-To help address these gaps, the American Heart Association (AHA) and American College of Obstetricians and Gynecologists (ACOG) have released a joint advisory about the role of obstetrician-gynecologists (OB-GYNs) in heart disease prevention.
+To help address these gaps, the American Heart Association (AHA) and American College of Obstetricians and Gynecologists (ACOG) have released a

 The advisory encourages OB-GYNs to screen and counsel patients on heart health during annual well-woman exams.